 The mission of the Rossford Schools GEARS program is to

-- Facilitate the development of the gifted child by addressing his/her unique needs both academically,
+- Facilitate the development of the gifted child by addressing his/her unique needs academically, socially and emotionally.

 - Enhance the academic achievement and motivation of gifted students by engaging them in an academically enriched and accelerated curriculum structured to meet their needs.